 Leadership Opportunities for Students

-Weekend Outreach Teams - On occassion churches within a 300-mile radius of campus request to have a team of Asbury students come and serve as facilitators for church-sponsored, weekend activities, such as youth retreats, church carnivals, and the like.
+On occasion churches within a 300-mile radius of campus request to have a team of Asbury students come and serve as facilitators for church-sponsored, weekend activities, such as youth retreats, church carnivals, and the like.
 When such requests are made, student teams are recruited, trained, and prepared for this ministry partnership opportunity.
 Each team is composed of students from a variety of majors and interests who are dedicated to teaching the Word of God and sharing the love of Jesus.
 Team size varies from 3-8, depending upon the requesting church's needs.

 Spiritual Life Coordinators (SLC) - Five or six positions are available to juniors and seniors.
 The SLC's work closely with the Coordinator of InReach Ministries and the Resident Director (RD) in their respective residence hall.
 Primary responsibilities are to help create an atmosphere for spiritual growth in their residence hall through encouraging and supporting the spiritual life assistants (SLAs) as they minister on their floor/unit, as well as to assist their RD in spiritual oversight and programming of their residence hall.
 (Scholarship position)